juju/docs/src/en/commands.md

    **Summary:**

-   remove cached os images
+   Remove cached OS images.

    **Options:**

    _--arch (= "")_

-   the architecture of the image to remove eg amd64
+   The architecture of the image to remove eg amd64

    _--kind (= "")_

-   the image kind to remove eg lxd
+   The image kind to remove eg lxd

    _-m, --model (= "")_